stevenjohnstone/toughfuzzer/README.md

 to generate new inputs.
 Not only that, various encodings of the integer ```1337``` are added to the corpus.
-In particular, as demonstrated in [sonar/integers.go](./sonar/integers.go), ```1337``` is added to the corpus as
+In particular, as demonstrated in [sonar/integers.go](./sonar/integers.go), ```1337``` is added to the corpus as a

-* a big-endian array of bytes
+* big-endian array of bytes
 * little-endian array of bytes
-* a hex string
+* hex string
-* a decimal string
+* decimal string

 This helps go-fuzz deftly manoeuvre past comparison with magic numbers.
 Helpfully, it anticipates that the function under test